What is an ad exchange?

 What is the difference between ad exchange and ad network?

-On the other hand, ad exchanges, contrary to ad networks, allow ad inventory sellers to see exactly for what price and to whom impressions are being sold.
+On the other hand, ad exchanges, contrary to multiple ad networks, allow ad inventory sellers to see exactly for what price and to whom impressions are being sold.
 In the case of ad exchanges, both parties are aware of transaction details, and all the data are disclosed.

 Who manages ad exchanges?